PacificBiosciences/FALCON/doc/falcon_manual.md

 $ python --version
 Python 2.7.6

-# I do plan to move the Python 3 sometime.
+# I do plan to move to Python 3 sometime.
 ```

 Running `virtualenv` in a shared directory across the computational nodes: